okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/get-started/index.md

 The main purpose of Synoptic Panel is to visualize data on the map.
 To do so, you need to bind one or more measures to the visual:

-- Bind a measure to the ***Value*** data role to connect it to the map areas.
+- Bind a measure to the ***Value*** field well to connect it to the map areas.
 The values of this measure could be displayed in labels or used to color the areas of the map.

-- Bind one or more measures to the ***Tooltips*** data role to display them as tooltips when hovering over the map areas.
+- Bind one or more measures to the ***Tooltips*** field well to display them as tooltips when hovering over the map areas.

 ## Add Conditional Formatting

-You can customize the color of your map areas according to the value of the measure you have bound to the ***Value*** data role or any other measure you have in your dataset.
+You can customize the color of your map areas according to the value of the measure you have bound to the ***Value*** field well or any other measure you have in your dataset.
 To do so, you need to define the conditional formatting as you usually do in built-in Power BI visuals.

 <img src="images/fx.png" width="180">
 <img src="images/conditional-formatting.png" width="500">